 It's easy to spot a diesel vehicle with the DPF removed as they emit visible exhaust smoke and there are usually signs the DPF has been tampered with, since 2018 MOT testing rules have become much more stringent with MOT Testers now required to check for evidence the DPF has been cut open and welded, should the Tester believe the DPF has been tampered with, they will refuse to issue an MOT test certificate for the vehicle as a missing or tampered with DPF is classed as a major failure.

-Payment Assist allows your bill to be spread over four months with no interest, no fee and no credit check (under £1000), you just pay a 25% deposit by Visa debit card with the next three payments taken in monthly instalments.
+Payment Assist allows any invoice over £200 to be spread over three months with no interest, no fee and no credit check (under £1000), you just pay a 25% deposit by Visa debit card with the next three payments taken in monthly instalments.